mrpedrobraga/mrpedrobraga.github.io/nano/articles/design_goals.md

 a[0] = 4
 # ^ Can't assign to a : [ int, int, int ] because it is immutable.

-# The variables themselves are not immutable.
+# But you CAN reassign variables.
 a = [3, 5, 6]

 # This might make you frown if you came from Rust,